avnascimento/snowflake-to-bq-data-transfer-tool/docs/REST_API.md

 gcsBucketForTranslation: This GCS bucket will hold the translated DDLs which will be used to create table in BigQuery.
 location: location to be used for running translation job and bigquery load
 snowflakeStageLocation: This is basically the storage location, its gets used in creating stage.
 Different stage prepend this value to other dynamic values.
                         All the data files from Snowflake will go inside this folder location.
+This stage would be S3 or GCS if Snowflake is on AWS or GCP respectively.
 snowflakeFileFormatValue: The format in which data from Snowflake table will be unloaded to GCS, it should be created beforehand in Snowflake
 bqLoadFileFormat: Load format user by bq load job, it should be compatable with snowflakeFileFormatValue.
 warehouse: Snowflake warehouse which will be used for compute in Snowflake.
+cloudProvider: Possible values are AWS/GCP.
+This is optional value to define.
+It should be defined with "AWS", if the Snowflake is on AWS.
+By default this if "GCS"

 ```
 * **CURL command**